bodrick/awesome/TOPICS.md

 *   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module and vault project generator.
 It uses templates to rapidly scaffold test and build integration for a variety of CI/CD platforms.

 ## github-action

 *   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module and vault project generator.
 It uses templates to rapidly scaffold test and build integration for a variety of CI/CD platforms.

-## psgallery

-*   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module and vault project generator.
-It uses templates to rapidly scaffold test and build integration for a variety of CI/CD platforms.